 Join Host JaQuitta Williams and Board Certified Dermatologist Dr. Sumaya Taliaferro Wednesday, June 17 at 6pm on 91.9 WCLK as Your Health Connection returns with a timely look at issues surrounding melanoma and skin cancer.
 It's summertime, and a sunburn this summer could yield bad health outcomes decades from now.
 Which skin cancers are minor and which can be fatal?
 What is the course of treatment and outcomes in 2015 for this pernicious form of cancer?

 JaQuitta Williams returns Wednesday May 20 at 6pm with the May edition of Your Health Connection on WCLK.
 Our topic?
 The Center for Cancer Research and Therapeutic Development at Clark Atlanta University.
 Their researchers and professors are charged with solving the terrible scourge of prostate cancer, and also training the next generation of African American biologists.

 Host and Cancer Survivor JaQuitta Williams returns with Your Health Connection for April with a discussion about testicular cancer.
 April is Testicular Cancer Month.
 This cancer is curable if diagnosed early.
 JaQuitta will be joined by Dr. Anthony Barnes, who treats this disease, and Dan Sims, who has survived testicular cancer.
 JaQuitta will talk with them, and take your calls live Wednesday evening at 6pm.

-Your Health Connection is a resource for you, designed to help you find good health outcomes.
-The program is produced by WCLK and the Center for Cancer Research and Therapeutic Development at Clark Atlanta University.
+Your Health Connection is community engagement from WCLK and CCRTD, the Center for Cancer Research and Therapeutic Development at Clark Atlanta University.